A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: Related Surveys

 Finally, Zhou \textit{et al.} \cite{aysurvey} conducted a broad review on the MAC-related issues of 802.11ay, cross-layer issues between MAC and PHY while reviewing the challenges of 802.11ad MAC protocols that lead to the design of 802.11ay MAC.
 The authors explained channel bonding/aggregation, channel access and allocation using MIMO over multiple channels, spatial sharing, interference mitigation approach, beamforming training and tracking, and single and MU-MIMO.
 Additionally, they pointed out open research issues and future work.
 They have mentioned that inter-AP coordination/MAP-Co will be one of the significant future directions for IEEE 802.11ay owing to several advantages and the ability to solve the existing issues.
-The MAP-Co can reduce the handover delay, improve failed link recovery, much higher throughput using joint transmission, ICI avoidance, and so on.
+The MAP-Co can reduce the handover delay, improve failed link recovery, much higher throughput using joint transmission (JTX), inter-cell interference (ICI) avoidance, and so on.
 However, the authors did not explain any technical details and challenges of implementing MAP-Co in 802.11ay.
-To the best knowledge of authors and summary in the third column of Table.~\ref{related-surveys}, there is no such review article that extensive study the future challenges and direction of implementing MAP-Co for 802.11ay.
-Hence, after reviewing each method of MAP-Co proposed in 802.11be, we will present novel future directions and open challenges of implementing MAP-Co for beyond 802.11ay protocols.
+Based on the authors’ knowledge and the summary presented in the third column of Table~\ref{related-surveys}, it seems that no review article has thoroughly examined the future challenges and implementation of MAP-Co for 802.11ay.
+That being said, we also aim to fill this gap by providing a comprehensive review of MAP-Co in the context of the future 802.11ay protocol.
+To get an overview of the existing surveys on emerging 802.11 standards, please refer to Table~\ref{related-surveys}.
+Therefore, it is evident that there is a need for an extensive survey on MAP-Co among emerging WLANs.

-To view the summary of the existing surveys on emerging 802.11 standards, Table~\ref{related-surveys} may be referred to.
-Thus, on the one hand, it is evident that there is no extensive survey on MAP-Co between emerging WLANs.
-Hence, the next section reviews the existing architecture of MAP-Co.
-In Section~\ref{mapfeatures}, we provide an extensive survey on MAP-Co features proposed by standards and researchers for existing WLAN.
-We also present lesson learned following discussions of every MAP-Co feature.
-Further, in the next section, we present future directions and challenges of MAP-Co over emerging WLANs.